Background pattern

 Ionolyte is not recommended if you are taking/using:

-• corticosteroids/steroids and carbenoxolone (for the treatment of digestive system ulcers) as these are associated with sodium and water retention (fluid accumulation in tissues and high blood pressure).
+• corticosteroids/steroids and carbenoxolone (for the treatment of ulcers of the digestive system) as these are associated with sodium and water retention (with fluid accumulation in tissues and high blood pressure).

 • potassium-sparing diuretics (used to increase urine volume, such as amiloride, spironolactone, triamterene, administered alone or in combination)

-• angiotensin-converting enzyme inhibitors (ACE inhibitors) and angiotensin II receptor antagonists (medications primarily used to control blood pressure, heart failure treatment)
+• angiotensin-converting enzyme inhibitors (ACE inhibitors) and angiotensin II receptor antagonists (medicines used primarily to control blood pressure, treatment of heart failure)

-• tacrolimus and cyclosporine (medications used to prevent organ rejection)
+• tacrolimus and cyclosporin (medicines used to prevent organ rejection)

 • muscle relaxants